SeldonIO/seldon-core/docs-gb/kubernetes/service-meshes/ambassador.md

 ## Traffic Split

 {% hint style="warning" %}
-Traffic splitting does not presently work due to this [issue](https://github.com/emissary-ingress/emissary/issues/4062).
+**Note**: Traffic splitting does not presently work due to this [issue](https://github.com/emissary-ingress/emissary/issues/4062).
 We recommend you use a Seldon Experiment instead.
 {% endhint %}

 Seldon provides an Experiment resource for service mesh agnostic traffic splitting but if you wish to control this via Ambassador and example is shown below to split traffic between two models.